It is important to recognize that an ISO 9001 quality management system needs to be alive and constantly evolving.

 It is interesting to note that the described problems are a direct consequence of management action and management attitude towards ISO 9001, rather than the often blamed employee resistance to ISO 9001.
 Ensuring that top management buys into the benefits of ISO 9001 and that top management remains actively involved in ISO 9001 will dramatically improve any ISO 9001 QMS.
 An executive overview by a competent trainer or online course prior to the start of the ISO 9001 implementation is, therefore, highly recommended.

 Implementing ISO 9001 by a company insider as opposed to an external consultant is not only cheaper but it will also result in a more efficient ISO 9001 quality management system.
-We recommend appointing as ISO 9001 Management Representative a manager who has sufficient authority to make internal changes, providing this individual with training in the ISO 9001:2008 standard (there are many good public and online classes available), giving this individual the resources to purchase a set of good documentation templates, and ensuring that all functions in the company allocate enough time to work with the ISO 9001 Management Representative.
+We recommend appointing as ISO 9001 Management Representative a manager who has sufficient authority to make internal changes, providing this individual with training in the ISO 9001:2015 standard (there are many good public and online courses available), giving this individual the resources to purchase a set of good documentation templates, and ensuring that all functions in the company allocate enough time to work with the ISO 9001 Management Representative.